dps923/winter2017/notes/week_08/monday.md

 closure(10)
 ```

-Here we assigned the closure to a variable, then called it by using the variable with function syntax.
+Here we assigned the closure to a variable, then called it by using the variable with function syntax.<br>
 The important point here is that a _closure can be assigned to a variable_.

+If follows from being able to assign closures to a variable, that _closures can be used as function parameters_.<br>
-This is useful concept in this week's examples.
+'Closures as function parameters' is an important concept in this week's lecture.

 #### Void and ()